1995parham/github-do-not-ban-us/README.md

 - Star and share this repo on social platforms with #githubForEveryone.
 - Add a folder with your username in "together" folder.
-- Write a piece of code that prints "Github is for everyone" (in any language you wish).
+- Write a piece of code that prints "GitHub is for everyone" (in any language you wish).
 - Create a pull request.
 - Add your name and your country to the supporters section.